guerinsylvain/poc-state-machine-elsa/README.md

 ## objectives

-- validate the management possibilites of workflow (dashboard designer)
+- check the management of workflows (designer, etc...)
 - check the versioning of workflows
 - implement a custom activity